Multicultural and Transnational

 A. Passing an advanced course in a foreign language (ECU equivalent of 2000-level or above) within five years prior to admission to the graduate school.

-B. Passing a 2000-level course at ECU approved by the Department of Foreign Languages and Literatures in a language approved by the DGS.
+B. Passing a 2000-level course at ECU approved by the Department of Foreign Languages and Literatures in a language approved by the Director of Graduate Studies.

 C. Passing a graduate-level reading knowledge course offered by the ECU Department of Foreign Languages and Literatures (currently FORL 6000).
 FORL 6000 is offered regularly as a DE course (usually in the Spring), and is the simplest way for DE students to meet this requirement.

-D. Passing a translation project supervised by a member of the ECU faculty who has been approved by the DGS.
+D. Passing a translation project supervised by a member of the ECU faculty who has been approved by the Director of Graduate Studies.
 The project will be a translation of scholarly prose chosen by the student in consultation with the faculty member.
 The translation should be 2500 words (approximately ten double-spaced pages).
-The supervising faculty member will notify the DGS in writing of the successful completion of the project.
+The supervising faculty member will notify the Director of Graduate Studies in writing of the successful completion of the project.